SmileiPIC/Smilei/doc/Sphinx/laser_envelope.rst

   :label: gamma_ponderomotive

   \bar{\gamma}_p = \sqrt{1+\mathbf{\bar{u}}^2_p+\frac{|\tilde{A}(\mathbf{\bar{x}}_p)|^2}{2}}.

+The term at the right hand side of Eq. :eq:`envelope`, where the plasma susceptibility :math:`\chi` appears, allows to describe phenomena where the plasma alters the propagation of the laser pulse, as relativistic self-focusing.

 Note that if in Eq. :eq:`envelope` the temporal variation of the envelope :math:`\tilde{A}` is neglected, and :math:`\partial^2_x \tilde{A} \ll 2i\partial_x \tilde{A}` is assumed, the well-known paraxial wave equation is retrieved in vacuum (:math:`\chi=0`):